-The Waabshki-Miigwan Healing-to-Wellness Drug Court Program ("WMDCP") was established in 2010 with a mission to implement a partnership among the community, service providers, courts and citizens who face substance abuse challenges leading to repeated criminal justice involvement.
-WMDCP provides individuals the opportunity to restore a holistic balance in their lives by using Odawa values and teachings.
+The Waabshki-Miigwan Healing-to-Wellness Drug Court Program was established in 2010 with a mission to implement a partnership among the community, service providers, courts, and citizens who face substance abuse challenges leading to repeated criminal justice involvement.
+Waabshki-Miigwan means "white feather," and a white feather played a critical role in the origin of the WMDCP program.

+The WMDCP provides clients the opportunity to restore a holistic balance in their lives by weaving together Odawa cultural values and lifeways, and substance use disorder treatment and community accountability.

 Individuals eligible for participation are identified based on referrals from service providers and law enforcement.
 Many participants in the program are referred to WMDCP from the tri-county area of Emmet, Charlevoix, and Cheboygan Counties.

-The White Feather Story, Seven Grandfather Teachings, and the Medicine Wheel Teachings, built the foundation of the WMDCP.
-The WMDCP also follows established and proven recovery principles including the "Ten Key Components of Wellness Courts," "the National Association of Treatment Court Providers Best Practices" and the "Twelve Steps" as a guide in the treatment of those involved in the program.
+The White Feather Story, Seven Grandfather Teachings, and the Medicine Wheel Teachings built the foundation of the WMDCP.
+The WMDCP also follows established and proven recovery principles including the "Ten Key Components of Wellness Courts," "the National Association of Treatment Court Providers Best Practices," and the "Twelve Steps" as a guide in the treatment of those involved in the program.

 The WMDCP is an eighteen-month structured program that has five phases: the learning level (10 weeks), the accepting level (12 weeks), the willing level (14 weeks), the succeeding level (16 weeks), and the aftercare level (24 weeks).
-The clients must complete assigned requirements to successfully advance:
+The clients must complete the following assigned requirements to successfully advance: